EarthFrame/mar/README.md

 ## License

-See LICENSE file in the project root.
+See the LICENSE.md file in the project root.

 ## Citation